voxel51/eta/docs/modules_dev_guide.md

 - `description`: a short free-text description of the field

-- `required`: (optional) whether the field is required for the module to function.
+- `required`: (optional) whether a value must be provided for the field in all module configuration files.
 If omitted, the field is assumed to be required

-- `default`: (optional, and parameters only) a default value for the parameter.
-    If a parameter is required but has a default value, it may be omitted from the module configuration file
+- `default`: (optional parameters only) the default value that is used for the optional parameter when it is omitted from a module configuration file.
+The default value must either be (a) a valid value for the declared type of the parameter, or (b) set to `None`, which implies that the module can function without this parameter being set to a valid typed value

 #### Automatic generation of module metadata files